UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.distributor.MESSAGE_ACK

-The connector MUST reply with this action to the distributor with the String extra id received to acknowledge the message reception.
+Whenever the connector receives a message with the extra id it MUST reply with this action to the distributor with the String extra id received to acknowledge the message reception.

 ## Messaging Broadcast Receiver